YU88John/jenkins-ecr-ecs-devops/README.md

 **Note** - If you have decided to do local SSH, please create key-pairs for each server.

 #### Security Group Configuration
 You will need to open these ports on the security group of each instance.
-If you want to SSH from local machine, you will need to open port `22` as well.
-Otherwise, you can perform this with EC2 instance connect as well.
+If you want to SSH from local machine, you will need to open port `22` too.
+However, you can perform this with EC2 instance connect as well.

 Jenkins: 8080, 22
 SonarQube: 9000